A few days after recording the high thoughts I shared yesterday, I picked up some hash from a local dispensary.

 The ideas I’m sharing are really quite simple and free for all to make the most of in whichever ways work best for each individual.

-Just share your real experience however is most natural for you, and others like you will connect.
+Just share your real experience however is most natural for you to share, and others like you will connect.

 How did you find this story?